suryaprakashdev/Transformers_for_Time_series/README.md

 ## Installation

 To install all the packages needed for to run the file.
-Please execute the Install.py file.
+Please execute the Install.ipynb file.

 ## Authors and acknowledgment